socdream/CoreWebsockets/README.md

 # CoreWebsockets

-.NET Core Websockets server and client.
+.NET 5 Websockets server and client.

 It's a low level implementation using TcpClient to be compatible with any platform including Windows 7.